YouAreNotDefined/cssGenerator/README.md

 This is an extension for Visual Studio Code that allows you to create a new CSS file automatically based on an active HTML file on your Vscode window.

+Please note that this extension is based on BEM and somewhat orderly class name is required in this extension.

 ## Usage

 It is simple to use this.